-Many people erroneously think that archeology is a boring science than lacks excitement.
+Many people erroneously think that archeology is a boring science that lacks excitement.
 Digging out fossils?
 What could be more depressing?
-However, this could not be farther from truth!
+However, this could not be farther from the truth!
 Take this quiz to see the true "face" of this amazing science!
 Ready for jaw-dropping discoveries?
 Let's get started!

 Found in 1799 in Egypt by a French soldier, the famous Rosetta Stone became one of the greatest archeological discoveries and a major key to understanding ancient Egyptian history.
 How did that stone help archeologists decypher Egyptian hieroglyphs?

 Rosetta Stone is a part of a bigger stone that had a decree by King Ptolemy V (about 200 years BC) written on it.
 The text was translated into three languages: Egyptian hieroglyphs, demotic script, and ancient Greek.
 Since the linguists knew ancient Greek, they used it as a reference point for decyphering Egyptian hieroglyphs.
 Since 1802, Rosetta Stone belongs to the British museum.
 In the image below, you can see a copy of Rosetta Stone in Rashid (Rosetta), Egypt.

 The scientists found an Egyptian dictionary under it

 The text on the stone was written in several languages